🇬🇧 EN

 Incorrect cable selection or bad routing can introduce noise, hum, interference or signal loss.

-A professional technician must understand:
+A professional technician should know:

 • Balanced and unbalanced connections.